 - Students must have a minimum grade point average of 90 to be considered for membership.
 GPA will be calculated from the official EAB transcript and will be determined to 1 decimal point of accuracy.
 This scholastic level of achievement shall remain fixed, and shall be the required minimum scholastic level of achievement for admission to candidacy.
 Candidate eligibility shall then be considered on service, leadership and character.

-- During the third quarter, a list of candidates is posted.
+- During the first quarter, a list of candidates is posted.
 A student who believes he is eligible for candidacy and whose name is not on the list is invited to submit his name to the adviser.
 The adviser will recheck the scholarship rating, and if it is found that the student is eligible, the name will be added to the list.

 II.
 Service, Leadership and Character Assessment